-- 1. Organize events for raising awareness of leaves entitlement according to national law, available flexible working models (part time/ teleworking etc), agile working infrastructure and suggested best practices. - 2.
-Design guidelines for achieving work-life balance incorporating international best practices (a) tuned to the Greek reality & the idiosyncrasies of working in a research center and (b) enhanced by staff input. - 3.
-Digital tools for remote working to improve staff member connectivity and provide training and support of staff. - 4.
-Monitor the uptake of the above and feedback.
+- 1. Publish/post information for raising awareness of leaves entitlement according to national law, available flexible working models (part-time/teleworking/ parental leave for both mothers and fathers etc.), agile working infrastructure and suggested best practices. - Design guideline for achieving work-life balance incorporating international best-practices

+(a) tuned to the Greek reality & the idiosyncrasies of working in a research centre and (b) enhanced by staff input - 3.
+Digital tools for remote working to improve staff member connectivity and provide training and support of staff - 4.
+Warrant the right to disconnection (good practices guidelines) - 5.
+Information/updates of staff about the benefits and employment packages (within the flexibility provided by national and EU legislation) - 6.
+Organise events to nurture the humane profile of HCMR including social life events with or without family members and children - 7.
+Provide breastfeeding-friendly facilities within HCMR infrastructure and communicate with neighbouring municipalities to encourage the provision of day-care for young children. - 8.
+Monitor the uptake of the above and feedback